 Deutsche Börse AG

-Marloes Krijnen, Director, FOAM Fotografie Museum Amsterdam (Vice Chairman)
+Marloes Krijnen, former Director FOAM Fotografie Museum Amsterdam (Vice Chairman)

 The head office of the Deutsche Börse Photography Foundation gGmbH is located on Börsenplatz 4 in Frankfurt/Main.
 Exhibitions remain at Deutsche Börse AG’s headquarters The Cube in Eschborn.